 It was expected that by working in DTs, the pre-service science teachers would experience student-centred practices through an authentic, active and collaborative learning environment.
-Designing an ICT-enhanced lesson would give the pre-service science teachers opportunities to explore and experiment with the ICT tools and to experience the pedagogical uses of ICT tools in order to understand what teaching with ICT will look like in practice and how integration of ICT in science teachers with concrete examples of effective ICT integration in science education.
+Designing an ICT-enhanced lesson would give the preservice science teachers opportunities to explore and experiment with the ICT tools and to experience the pedagogical uses of ICT tools in order to understand what teaching with ICT will look like in practice and how integration of ICT in science curriculum will impact student learning, and would provide the pre-service science teachers with concrete examples of effective ICT integration in science education.
 The whole experience would support the development of competencies needed by pre-service science teachers for ICT integration.